MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/tc0/user-guide.rst

 *******

 Android 10 is supported in this release with device profiles suitable for TC0 machine configuration.
 Android is built as a separate project and then booted with the BSP built by Yocto.
-The images are packaged using scripts in the ``<tc0_workspace>/bsp/run-scripts`` directory.

 Run scripts